IBM-Cloud/terraform-provider-ibm/website/docs/r/pi_instance.html.markdown

 - `min_memory` - (Integer) The minimum memory that was allocated to the instance.
 - `max_memory`- (Integer) The maximum amount of memory that can be allocated to the instance without shut down or reboot the `LPAR`.
 - `min_virtual_cores` - (Integer) The minimum number of virtual cores.
+- `status` - (String) The status of the instance.
+- `pin_policy`  - (String) The pinning policy of the instance.
+- `progress` - (Float) - Specifies the overall progress of the instance deployment process in percentage.

 ## Import